• Skip to content

 For example, remind volunteers that when they welcome a new baby and mom to Children’s Church, they are helping the mother feel comfortable handing her child over to a stranger.

-This simple act can provide that mom a needed break and the opportunity to sit in church without distraction or interruption.
+This simple act can provide that mom with a needed break and the opportunity to sit in church without distraction or interruption.

 And who knows the significant impact that church service could have on the life of a busy mom.